Election lawsuit dropped, Sununu celebrates

 CONCORD – Citizens who sued the state over a 2018 election law linking voter registration to residency dropped their federal lawsuit Friday.

-Lawyers for the American Civil Liberties Union had supported the suit against this law the then-Republican-led Legislature passed and Gov. Chris Sununu had signed.
+Lawyers for the American Civil Liberties Union had supported the suit against the law passed by the then-Republican-led Legislature passed and signed by Gov. Chris Sununu.

-Those suing maintained the law (HB 1264) was unconstitutional because it discouraged college students and new residents to the state from voting.
+The plaintiffs maintained the law (HB 1264) was unconstitutional because it discouraged college students and new residents from voting.

-Supporters of the law said it brought New Hampshire in line with all other states in the country that don’t allow non-residents to vote.
+The law's supporters said it brought New Hampshire in line with all other states in the country, which don’t allow non-residents to vote.

-The decision of those who sued to drop the matter came one day after the New Hampshire Supreme Court spelled out its view of the law at hand to U.S. District Court Judge Joseph Laplante who had been hearing the suit.
+The plaintiff's decision to drop the suit came a day after the New Hampshire Supreme Court spelled out its view to U.S. District Court Judge Joseph Laplante, who had been hearing the suit.

-The high court unanimously said the law meant anyone who registers to vote has to comply with motor vehicle laws to then get an in-state driver’s license and register a car within a legal deadline.
+The high court unanimously said the law meant anyone who registers to vote has to comply with motor vehicle laws to get an in-state driver’s license and register a car, if appropriate, within a legal deadline.

 Sununu celebrated the development.